karthika28112004/ARP-Attack-and-Network-Sniffing/README.md

 ## RESULT:
-The kali linux tools for ARP Attack and Network Sniffing were identified successfully
+The kali linux tools for ARP Attack and Network Sniffing were identified successfully.